Zain4Rizvi/Bayesian-Market-Evaluation-Pipeline/README.md

 # Bayesian-Market-Evaluation-Pipeline
-Data Pipeline to extract, assess and visualize metrics on stocks using ML and statistical methods
+Data Pipeline to extract, assess and visualize metrics on market data using ML and statistical methods